We may earn money or products from the companies mentioned in this post.

 Fees: FREE!

-Parking: Off Hunt Drive near the soccer fields on weekdays
+Parking: (Weekday Parking) Off Hunt Drive near the Magnolia Room (1800 Umstead Dr.)

 Professional Photographers: Annual City of Raleigh Park permit required